 So, it is possible to tow and carry at the same time.
 Please remember however, the combination of car and whatever you tow is different in every case.
-The space available to fit the bikes, turning restrictions and nose weight limitations, are all factors that need to be considered.
+The space available to fit the bicycles, turning restrictions and nose weight limitations, are all factors that need to be considered.

 Weight limitations and your tow bar

 The tow bar on your vehicle has a maximum load that can be applied to it called the Nose Weight Rating.
-We have a Nose Weight Rating guide on our web site offering some general advice including specific guidance about the number of bikes your tow bar can hold.
+We have a Nose Weight Rating guide on our web site offering some general advice including specific guidance about the number of bicycles your tow bar can hold.
 Remember, when towing you must allow for the nose weight of your trailer or caravan.
-This may restrict the number of bikes you can carry when towing at the same time.
+This may restrict the number of bicycles you can carry when towing at the same time.

 This useful accessory, our Nose Weight Indicator Gauge, quickly and simply allows you to check the nose weight or your trailer or caravan and ensure safe and legal towing.